Grace Millane remembered during funeral in hometown overnight

-Friends and family and mourners numbered in the hundreds gathered at Brentwood Cathedral in England at 11.30am (12.30am NZT) before the burial which was held in her hometown of Ramsden Bellhouse.
+Friends and family and mourners numbered in the hundreds gathered at Brentwood Cathedral in Brentwood, Essex at 11.30am (12.30am NZT) before the burial in her hometown of Ramsden Bellhouse.

 The 22-year-old was on the trip of a lifetime and had only been in New Zealand just over a week when she disappeared.